Need a New Job? Find It Here!

 4. Faster Automation Test Execution

 When compared to actual browser automation, the performance of a headless browser is superior.
-Real browsers, such as Google Chrome, Firefox, and Internet Explorer, take a long time to load CSS, JavaScript, Images, and open and render HTML.
+Real browsers, such as Google Chrome, Firefox, and Internet Explorer, take a long time to load CSS, JavaScript, and Images, and open and render HTML.
 Headless browsers do not need all of this to load and will begin executing tasks without waiting for a page to fully load.
 When we need to run regression scripts, we may save time by using headless browsers, which are quicker and can render results rapidly.

 5. Multitasking